-Sightseers usually fly past Nagoya in a feverish desperation to get amongst the attractions of the Kansai region, or Tokyo.
+Updated Dec.
+2017 - Travel from Tokyo to Nagoya for most sightseers in Japan usually means flying through Nagoya on the Shinkansen in a feverish desperation to get amongst the attractions of the Kansai region, or in and around Tokyo if coming from the other direction.
 But Nagoya didn’t grow to be one of the Japan’s largest cities by accident.
 No, this huge urban center is a vital part of Japan’s East Coast economic/industrial juggernaut, and has a proud people with a proud culture to boot.
 Understandably then, this place is well connected.
 So, how much does it cost to travel from Tokyo to Nagoya?

 (Prices are based on bookings one month in advance directly with the service provider.
 Currency is Japanese Yen)

 Flights from Tokyo to Nagoya

 Most flights from Tokyo to Nagoya will use Haneda Airport (HND - officially "Tokyo International Airport"), although there will be some departure from Narita International Airport (NRT).
 Nagoya is serviced by Chubu Centrair International Airport (NGO), more commonly known as Chubu Airport.
 Komaki Airport (NKM - officially "Nagoya Airfield") used to the region's international air hub.
 While much of the traffic has switched to "Chubu" there is still the possibility that traveler flying to Nagoya will arrive here.

 How long does it take?: The flight time between Tokyo and Nagoya is around 1 hour.

 Fares from Tokyo to Nagoya: (all taxes/surcharges included)